Mersive-Technologies/solstice-active-routing-samples/README.md

 `patch_active_learning.py`: Demonstrates authentication and routing displays to multiple Pods (aka sinks)

 `delete_active_learning.py`: Demonstrates authentication and deleting the connections to the Pods (aka sinks)

+# Example in `/csharp-samples` directory

+`active-routing-simplsharp.cs`: Demonstrates how to interact with the Active Routing API.
+NB: There is a limitation in SimplSharp using the HTTP verb Patch.
+See the note in the code for more details.
+Also, the console logging does not use the SimplSharp facility.
+You'll need to update the code to use the built-in SimplSharp logging mechanism.